-No Member may be reimbursed for travel outside the State of California without prior approval of the Speaker or the Committee on Rules.
+A Member may not be reimbursed for travel outside the State of California without prior approval of the Speaker or the Committee on Rules.

 Rules and Regulations Governing Committees

 20. All claims for expenses incurred by investigating committees of the Assembly shall be approved by the Committee on Rules, or its authorized representative, before the claims are presented to the Controller.